-Students studying four A Levels will be expected to have a minimum of 6 GCSEs at grade A/ A*/7, 8 or 9 including English Language and Mathematics at grade 6 or above.
-Students studying three A Levels will be expected to have a minimum of two GCSEs at grade B/6 and three GCSEs at grade C/4 including English Language and Mathematics at grade 4.
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
+Or eight GCSEs at a minimum of grade 5.
 It is not necessary to have studied Art & Design or Graphic Design at GCSE in order to study A Level Graphic Design.
-However a keen interest in the subject is crucial.
+However, a keen interest in the subject is crucial.

 Observational drawing underpins all you do on this course.
-You work only from your own drawings and your own photographs.
-You will be taught to draw for a range of different purposes such as to generate primary sources, idea generation, sketches, drawing for design & illustration.
-Drawing allows you to collect information, express and communicate feelings, opinions and ideas, helps to solve problems and develop your visual thinking skills and allows you to explore a wide range of materials & media: both traditional and digital.
+You will work from your own drawings and photographs and you will be taught to draw for a range of different purposes; such as to generate primary sources, idea generation and sketching.
+Drawing allows you to collect information, express and communicate feelings, opinions and ideas, helps to solve problems and develops your visual thinking skills and allows you to explore a wide range of materials and media, both traditional and digital.

-Component one: Personal Investigation (60% of final grade) throughout year one and to December of year two.
+Component one: Personal Investigation (60% of final grade) throughout the first year and into December of the second year.

 Both components are internally assessed and externally moderated.
 You will also present a portfolio and an exhibition of your work covering both components which is internally assessed and externally moderated.